HUNTSVILLE SPEEDWAY SUPER STOCK RULES 2018

 - Battery mount must be at least 18” from fuel cell.

-- Interior must remain open.
+- Interior must remain open or weight penalties will apply.
 Must be able to view complete floor pan.

 - Must have a 2 pound minimum, fully operational fire extinguisher with a gauge and an all steel quick release mounted securely in car within reach of driver while belted in car.